Framework

 Some tasks genuinely benefit from concentrated competence.
 Identity-verification, forensic analysis, security auditing — if the community feels stronger checks are required and should be done by only a few highly competent peers, they allocate trust to reflect that.
 Centralization becomes a deliberate choice, not an accident of who showed up first.

-And when a process has drifted too far — when the same few names accumulate power across too many cycles — participants can allocate negative trust on the top trusted peers.
+And when a process has drifted too far — when the same few names accumulate power for too long — participants can allocate negative trust on the top trusted peers.
 That starves the concentrated authority of attestation power and forces the process to decentralize again.

 Need stronger checks?
 Allocate trust to few competent peers